Serhiy Ratushniak

-Serhiy Mykolayovych Ratushnyak (Сергій Миколайович Ратушняк; born February 17, 1961) is a former long-term Mayor of Uzhhorod, former People's Deputy of Ukraine and he was a self-nominated candidate in the 2010 Ukrainian presidential election.
+Serhiy Mykolayovych Ratushnyak (Сергій Миколайович Ратушняк; born February 17, 1961) is a former long-time mayor of Uzhhorod, former People's Deputy of Ukraine and he was a self-nominated candidate in the 2010 Ukrainian presidential election.
 During the election Ratushnyak received 0.12% of the votes.

 Biography

 Ratushniak was born in Uzhhorod, Ukrainian SSR.
 He entered politics in 1994 after creating RIO, a syndicate of enterprises engaged in beverage sales, the production of cured meats and taxi service.
 Ratushnyak was charged in 2000 with embezzlement, but released after the charges were dropped.

 Ratushniak was elected Mayor of Uzhhorod in the 1994 Mayoral elections with 70% of the vote.
 In 1998 he registered as a candidate for the 1998 Ukrainian parliamentary election, but his registration was revoked shortly before the election.
 In the 1998 Uzhhorod Mayoral elections he was reelected with 77% of the vote.
 Ratushniak was a member of the Zakarpattia Oblast Council from July 2000 to April 2002.
-In the 2002 Ukrainian parliamentary election he was elected to parliament in constituency 70 as a self-nominated candidate, he simultaneously was reelected as Mayor, but he choose to be a People's Deputy of Ukraine.
+In the 2002 Ukrainian parliamentary election he was elected to parliament in constituency 70 as a self-nominated candidate, he simultaneously was reelected as Mayor, but he chose to be a People's Deputy of Ukraine.
 In parliament he joined various factions: "Democracy", "Democratic Initiatives", For United Ukraine, Our Ukraine, Regions of Ukraine until in 2005 he settled on People's Party.
 In the 2006 Mayoral elections he was reelected Mayor of Uzhhorod as a candidate of this party.
 He headed the Zakarpattia Oblast regional People's Party organisation until September 2009.